abhaasgoyal/module-systems/Study/Logger-Editor/README.md

 **Rust**
 Given a template `extension.rs`, `main.rs`  file [1] - design the corresponding Logger module with capability library in Rust ([2], [3])

-A potential template is given as follows:
+A potential template is given in `logger.rs`:

 ```rust
 /* Some imports the user may / may not need */